 Campus Activities offers out of the classroom involvement - an essential complement to the student's academics.
-Leadership and personal growth opportunities are offered through student organizations, activity programming, Greek Life, and National Student Exchange and Union Program Council. http://campusactivities.nmsu.edu/index.php
+Leadership and personal growth opportunities are offered through student

 Chicano Programs (575) 646-4206 Garcia Center, Room 128

 Chicano Programs supports students of ALL ethnic/racial backgrounds.
 However, for the purposes of our work, the word "Chicano" in the name of our office, is intended to also include students who identify as Hispanic, Mexican-American, Latino, Puerto Rican, U.S. Cuban, etc. The program specializes in supporting first-generation/low income college students in navigating the university environment.
 Chicano Programs at NMSU is a support service that promotes and empowers all student success through education, advocacy and development of cultural literacy. https://chicano.nmsu.edu